Karlos Dansby: Cleveland Browns

 Dansby with the Browns in 2015.

 On March 11, 2014, Dansby signed a four-year, $24 million contract with the Cleveland Browns.
 The deal included $14 million guaranteed.

 He was released by the Browns on March 16, 2016.

 Cincinnati Bengals

 Dansby signed with the Cincinnati Bengals on March 29, 2016.

 Arizona Cardinals (third stint)

 On March 10, 2017, Dansby signed a one-year contract with the Cardinals.
-In Week 9, Dansby picked off C. J. Beathard in a 20–10 win over the 49ers, earning him NFC Defensive Player of the Week.
-He retired at the end of the season having never been selected for a Pro Bowl despite having more career tackles than Hall of Famer Brian Urlacher; he had 1,422 tackles to Urlacher's 1,361.
+In Week 9, Dansby picked off C. J. Beathard in a 20–10 win over the San Francisco 49ers, earning him NFC Defensive Player of the Week.
+Dansby retired at the end of the season having never been selected for a Pro Bowl despite having more career tackles than Hall of Famer Brian Urlacher; he had 1,422 tackles to Urlacher's 1,361.
 However, he played on mostly mediocre teams for most of his career; he only made the playoffs twice and played on a winning team only one other time.